openebs-archive/openebs-docs/docs/architecture.md

 OpenEBS supports Declarative API for managing all of its operations and the APIs are exposed as Kubernetes custom resources.
 Kubernetes CRD validators and admission webhooks are used to validate the inputs provided by the users and to validate if the operations are allowed.

-The Declarative API is a natural extension to what Kubernetes administrators and user are accustomed to, where they can define the intent via an YAML and then Kubernetes and associated OpenEBS Operators will reconcile the state with the user's intent.
+The Declarative API is a natural extension to what Kubernetes administrators and user are accustomed to, where they can define the intent via a YAML and then Kubernetes and associated OpenEBS Operators will reconcile the state with the user's intent.

-The Declarative API can be used to configure the Data Engines and setup volume profiles / policies.
+The Declarative API can be used to configure the Data Engines and setup volume profiles/policies.
 Even upgrades of the data engines are performed using this API.
 The API can be used to:
 - Manage the configuration for each of the Data engine
 - Manage the way the storage needs to be managed or storage pools
 - Manage the volumes and its services - creation, snapshots, clones, backup, restore, deletion